xaionaro-go/secureio/README.md

 with a lesser `PackerID` (than the minimal possible value in the window) then the packet is just ignored.

+# Session states

+A successful session with the default settings goes through states/phases/stages:

+* Initialization
+* Key exchanging
+* Negotiation
+* Established
+* Closing
+* Closed

+### Initialization

+This is the stage where all the options are parsed and all the required goroutines are being initialized.
+After preparing everything to switch into "Key exchanging" phase, but right before just doing so, `*Session` calls `OnInit` method of `EventHandler` (if it is not `nil`) and `OnInitFuncs` functions of `SessionOptions`.

+After that `*Session` will be switched to the "Key Exchanging" state.

+### Key exchanging

+At this stage both parties (the local one and the remote one) are exchanging with ECDH public keys to get a symmetrical shared key (see "Security Design").

+Also if a remote identity is set then we verify if it matches, and ignores any key-exchange messages with any other ED25519 public keys (don't confuse with ECDH public key): ED25519 keypairs are static for each party (and usually pre-defined), while ECDH keypairs are generated for each key exchange.

+Also each key-exchanging key is verified by the public key (passed with the message).

+With the default settings, each party also sends acknowledgement messages to verify if the messages was received and percieved.
+And (with the default settings) each party waits for a acknowledgment message from the remote side (see also `SessionOptions.AnswersMode`).

+If everything is successful here then the `*Session` goes to the "Negotiation" phase.
+But the key exchanging process is still periodically performed in background.

+### Negotiation

+At this stage we try to determine which size of packets the underlying `io.Writer` can handle.
+So we try to send packets of 3 different sizes and look which of them will be able to make a round trip.
+Then repeat the procedure in a shorter interval.
+And so on up to 4 times.

+This behavior could be enabled or disabled through `SessionOptions.NegotiatorOptions.Enable`.

+When this procedure will be finished (or if it is disabled), then the `*Session` is switched to the state "Established".

+### Established

+This is the state in which the `*Session` is operating normally, so you may send and receive messages through it.
+And messages attempted to be sent before reaching this stage will be sent as soon as `*Session` will reach this stage.

+### Closing / Closed

+`Closing` is a transitional state before becoming `Closed`.
+If state `Closed` is reached it means the session is dead and nothing will ever happen to it anymore.

 # TODO

 * support of fragmented/merged (by backend) traffic.